Samad7Loudifa/Vroomer/README.md

 # Vroomer
-an Inventory Management System web app. aimed for car rental agencies.
+Vroomer is an Inventory Management System. aimed for car rental agencies.
 Using the MVC design pattern I developed a web app where the user can manage customers, car inventory and rental history.

 # Technologies Used